llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

 class Partner(Human):
     """
     Partner, a type of Human, with a simple method to simulate a random event.
-    Also keeps track of availability with a boolean out_of_town
+    Also keeps track of availability with a boolean out_of_town.
     """

     def __init__(self, name: str):